What Does a Graphic Designer Do?

 - Graphic designers are employed by specialized design services firms, advertising agencies, publishers, and printers.

-- Most jobs are full-time, but you can expect to work longer hours at times to meet deadlines.
+- Most jobs are full-time, but longer hours are required when there are impending deadlines.

 - About 20% of all graphic designers are self-employed.